-Environmentally friendly building practices have been around for years, despite not being much interest from the consumer.
-Only recently are clients demanding home builders utilize a “green” approach with their projects.
+Environmentally friendly building practices have been around for years, despite the consumer’s lack of interest.
+However, only recently are clients demanding home builders utilize a “green” approach with their projects.
 Homeowners look at environmentally friendly building materials and practices as crucial factors in choosing a home builder.

 More than half of home buyers are interested in a sustainable home.
-Worldwide attention on climate change has influenced today’s home buyers to consider how they can preserve resources and the environment through the home-building process.
-This means everything from the building materials to appliances like HVAC systems is now filtered through the lens of sustainability.
+Worldwide attention to climate change has influenced today’s home buyers to consider how they can preserve resources and the environment through home-building.
+This means everything from building materials to appliances like HVAC systems is now filtered through the lens of sustainability.

 Homeowners can work with their builder to ensure their home is not only built with environmentally-friendly materials but that their home meets national green certifications.
 By offering a more environment-centered approach to building, home builders can reach a larger audience of customers who take green living seriously.
-Professionals expect to see a consistent upward trend in the use of sustainable building materials and practices in years to come.
+As a result, professionals expect to see a consistent upward trend in using sustainable building materials and practices in years to come.

 4. A Booming Market

-As of January, home affordability rates have increased by 13 percent, according to NAR’s Housing Affordability Index.
-Between those numbers and minuscule mortgage rates, the housing market has continued to explode despite the global pandemic and all its effects on the economy.
+According to NAR’s Housing Affordability Index, as of January, home affordability rates have increased by 13 percent.
+Between those numbers and minuscule mortgage rates, the housing market has exploded despite the global pandemic and all its effects on the economy.

-Homebuilders will see no shortage of eager clients in 2021.
-March 2021 saw more completed residential home builds than the previous five years, and there’s no sign that things will be slowing down in the home building industry.
+Homebuilders will see no shortage of eager clients in 2023.
+2022 saw more completed residential home builds than the previous five years, and there’s no sign that things will be slowing down in the home-building industry.
 With record-low mortgage rates, homeowners want to break ground on their projects as soon as possible.
 This translates to high demand for builders who can work with their clients to build their dream homes efficiently.
-Builders and buyers, together, benefit from today’s booming housing market.
+As a result, builders and buyers benefit from today’s booming housing market.

 5. Going Virtual

-2020 forever changed the way homes are sold.
-The advancement in technology combined with the necessity of virtual showcasing and sales resulted in a virtual innovation that serves both the home building industry as well as those buying a home.
+2022 forever changed the way homes are sold.
+Technological advancement and the necessity of virtual showcasing and sales resulted in a virtual innovation that serves the home building industry and those buying a home.

 Homebuilders had to shift their entire business model thanks to COVID-19.
 Zoom took the place of client meetings, virtual tours skyrocketed, and documents were signed electronically.
-This allowed home buyers from across the country to purchase houses that they typically wouldn’t have access to.
-But in 2020, this was the norm.
-And now into 2021, home builders see that making the switch to a more tech-centered sales model can only mean good things.
+This allowed home buyers from across the country to purchase houses they typically wouldn’t have access to.
+But in 2022, this was the norm.
+And now, into 2023, home builders see that switching to a more tech-centered sales model can only mean good things.
 Providing virtual services, from tours to consultations to after-hours customer service chats, enables home builders to reach more customers and, ultimately, build and sell more homes.

-Through the ups and downs that have brought us to 2021, one thing can be sure: the home building industry isn’t going anywhere.
+One thing can be sure of the ups and downs that brought us to 2023: the home building industry isn’t going anywhere.
 People will always need a place to live, and home builders will always be here to meet those needs.
-With changing customer needs and expectations come industry innovations that allow home builders to meet the demands of a growing market.
+However, with changing customer needs and expectations come industry innovations that allow home builders to meet the growing market demands.